 How Is NASA Exploring Mars Today?

-Today, three spacecraft are orbiting Mars.
-The spacecraft are using scientific tools to collect information like temperature and the kinds of minerals on Mars.
-They are also taking images and searching for water.
+Today, three NASA spacecraft are orbiting Mars.
+The spacecraft are using scientific tools to collect information about things like climate, topography and the kinds of minerals on Mars.
+They are taking pictures and continuing to search for water.

-Two rovers named Spirit and Opportunity are on the surface of Mars taking images and studying the planet's soil and rocks.
+Two rovers, Opportunity and Curiosity, are working on the surface of Mars.
+They are taking pictures and studying the planet's soil and rocks.
 Rovers are robots that drive around.
+They send the pictures and data back to Earth.
 NASA uses the images and information gathered by the spacecraft and rovers to learn more about Mars.

 How Will NASA Explore Mars in the Future?

-NASA also wants to send astronauts to the Red Planet someday.
+After robots have explored the Red Planet and brought back soil samples, NASA wants to send astronauts there.
 To prepare to send humans to Mars, NASA is researching new kinds of homes where astronauts can live.
 Scientists are studying how people living in space can grow plants for food.
-To find out how living in space affects humans, NASA is studying what happens to astronauts on the International Space Station.
+To find out how living in space affects humans, NASA studies what happens to astronauts on the International Space Station.

 More About Mars

 › Mars Exploration Program →

 › Mars Word Find →